Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

         ORDER BY rowid ASC
         LIMIT 1
       ) AND (
-        -- Select the X'th older action to remove (we keep at least X actions) SELECT rowid
+        -- Select the X'th older action to keep (we keep at least X actions) SELECT rowid
         FROM (
           SELECT rowid